 Removal from classroom as a sanction does not include circumstances in which a child is asked to step outside the classroom briefly for a conversation with a member of staff and asked to return following this.
+It also does not include the use of Student Support Centre or SEND Access Base for planned intervention or therapeutic work to support with behaviour.

-If a child is removed from class, the academy will inform parents the same day via text or phone call.
-If a child has a social worker, including if they have a Child in Need plan, a Child Protection plan or are looked-after, the academy will notify the social worker or Virtual School Head of the removal taking place.
+If a child is removed from class, the academy will inform parents the same day via ClassCharts.
 If a child is looked after, their Personal Education Plans will be reviewed and amended to include behaviour support and intervention considering the reasons for removal from class.

-The behaviours that may lead to removal from class include the following (note this list is not exhaustive): e.g. repeated verbal abuse, repeated refusal to work, threatened violence against child or staff etc.
+The behaviours that may lead to removal from class include the following (note this list is not exhaustive): e.g. repeated disruption to learning, repeated verbal abuse, repeated refusal to work, threatened violence against child or staff etc.

-Children who are removed from class will be sent to Departmental Seclusion where their education will be continued and to allow them to regain calm in a safe space.
-The academy will ensure that staff supervising removal areas are suitably trained to support children with challenging behaviours and contexts.
+Children who are removed from class will be sent to Departmental Seclusion, or the Academy Re-set Room, where their education will be continued and to allow them to regain calm in a safe space.
+The academy will ensure that staff supervising the Re-set Room are suitably trained to support children with challenging behaviours and contexts.

 Children will remain in removal for no longer than is necessary.
+For most children this will be a maximum of one day.
 However, there may be exceptional circumstances, which must be agreed by the principal and communicated to the parents and the child in a timely manner, where children remain in removal for more extended periods.
 All children in removal will receive regular breaks, including movement breaks and food/drink breaks and opportunities to visit the toilet.
 Staff will be made aware of any medical needs and ensure any health care plans are fully implemented.

-Staff will record all incidents of removal from the classroom along with details of the incident that led to removal.
+Staff will record all incidents of removal from the classroom along with details of the incident that led to removal, and any protected characteristics of the child in Class Charts.